 Ignition Interlock/ Leandra's Law

-Ontario County STOP-DWI is the Ignition Interlock Monitor for ALL Ontario County cases where a Conditional Discharge has been imposed (misdemeanor and felony) as of October 1, 2018.
+The Ontario County Probation department is the Ignition Interlock Monitor for ALL Ontario County cases where a Conditional Discharge has been imposed (misdemeanor and felony) as of January 2020.

 The following documents should be provided at sentencing:

-Once your mandated period of Ignition Interlock has expired, contact your Interlock Monitor (in Ontario County, the STOP-DWI Office at 585-396-4308 or email@example.com) for more information and/or questions.
+Once your mandated period of Ignition Interlock has expired, contact your Interlock Monitor (in Ontario County, the Probation Department at 396-4539 or email@example.com) for more information and/or questions.
 A DMV IID Release form must be taken to the Department of Motor Vehicles in order removal of the IID restriction from a license.
 YOU CANNOT OPERATE A MOTOR VEHICLE WITHOUT AN INTERLOCK DEVICE UNTIL THE DMV REMOVES THE RESTRICTION!

 Have more questions?
 Go to NYS DMV Ignition Interlock Information